George Orwell: Jura and Nineteen Eighty-Four

-On 22 May 1946, Orwell set off with his two-year-old son, who he treated as a mini-adult, to live on Jura in Barnhill, an abandoned farmhouse without outbuildings.
+On 22 May 1946, Orwell set off with his two-year-old son, who he is said to have treated as a "mini-adult", to live on Jura in Barnhill, an abandoned farmhouse without outbuildings.
 Conditions at the farmhouse were primitive but the natural history and the challenge of improving the place appealed to Orwell.
-His son found out later that Orwell was terrified of passing on his tuberculosis to him by hugging or kissing him, and concerned that this would interfere with his bonding with the child.
+His son later learned that Orwell was afraid of passing tuberculosis on to him through hugging or kissing, and worried that this might interfere with their ability to bond.
 Orwell returned to London in late 1946 and picked up his literary journalism again.
 Now a well-known writer, he was swamped with work.
-Apart from a visit to Jura in the new year he stayed in London for one of the coldest British winters on record and with such a national shortage of fuel that he burnt his furniture and his child's toys.
+Apart from a visit to Jura in the new year he stayed in London for one of the coldest British winters on record; with such a national shortage of fuel that he burnt his furniture and his child's toys.
 The heavy smog in the days before the Clean Air Act 1956 did little to help his health, about which he was reticent, keeping clear of medical attention.
 Meanwhile, he had to cope with rival claims of publishers Gollancz and Warburg for publishing rights.
 About this time he co-edited a collection titled British Pamphleteers with Reginald Reynolds.

 As a result of the success of Animal Farm, Orwell was expecting a large bill from the Inland Revenue and he contacted a firm of accountants.
 The firm advised Orwell to establish a company to own his copyright and to receive his royalties and set up a "service agreement" so that he could draw a salary; "George Orwell Productions Ltd" (GOP Ltd) was set up on 12 September 1947.

 Orwell left London for Jura on 10 April 1947.
 In July he ended the lease on the Wallington cottage.
 Back on Jura he worked on Nineteen Eighty-Four.
 During that time his sister's family visited, and Orwell led a disastrous boating expedition, on 19 August, which nearly led to loss of life whilst trying to cross the notorious Gulf of Corryvreckan and gave him a soaking which was not good for his health.
 In December a chest specialist was summoned from Glasgow who pronounced Orwell seriously ill, and a week before Christmas 1947 he was in Hairmyres Hospital.
 Tuberculosis was diagnosed and the request for permission to import the new medicine streptomycin to treat Orwell went as far as Aneurin Bevan, then Minister of Health.
 David Astor helped with supply and payment and Orwell began his course of streptomycin on 19 or 20 February 1948.
 By the end of July 1948 Orwell was able to return to Jura and by December he had finished the manuscript of Nineteen Eighty-Four.
 In January 1949, in a very weak condition, he set off for a sanatorium at Cranham, Gloucestershire.
 However, streptomycin could not be continued, as he developed toxic epidermal necrolysis, a rare side effect.